rwth-ti/tilatex/README.md

 First, install the [Open Build Service command line tool](https://en.opensuse.org/openSUSE:OSC).

-You can trigger the download of package specific files (e.g. Spec File, `PKGBUILD`) as follows (defined in `_service` in the OBS repository).
-This should also trigger a rebuild of all packages.

-    $ osc service remoterun home:rothe38 tilatex

-A rebuild of all packages can be triggered using the following command.

-    $ osc rebuild home:rothe38 tilatex --all

-Checking out the repository (only needed if you have to edit the `_service` file.
+Check out the repository.

     $ osc co home:rothe38 tilatex

-Commit changes to the `_service` file.
+Update the `_service` file to download the new sources and commit the changes.

     $ pwd
     /path/to/home:rothe38/tilatex
+    $ $EDITOR _service
     $ osc commit

+This commit should trigger a download of all files in `_service` and trigger a rebuild of all packages.

+You can trigger the download of package specific files manually as follows.
+This should also trigger a rebuild of all packages.

+    $ osc service remoterun home:rothe38 tilatex

+A rebuild of all packages can be triggered manually using the following command.

+    $ osc rebuild home:rothe38 tilatex --all